Read the official Contao announcements.

 If a company e.g. analyzes a web site, it will most likely stumble upon the Contao notice and thus find the project.
 It might even add Contao to its portfolio and offer it to its clients, who then get to know Contao as well.
 Opening up and maintaining channels which could lead to a similar result, e.g. buying ads which might reach this company, would mean a lot more effort and higher costs for us.

 The copyright notice, however, neither costs us nor the web site operator anything but can have a huge effect for Contao.
 The manpower and money which we do not need to spend on marketing can be used to further develop Contao instead.

 Of course we understand that not everyone wants a copyright notice in the markup of his web site.
 And we also understand that we have no right – at least according to the license terms of the LGPL – to deny you the removal of the copyright notice.

 Therefore we abandon the copyright notice in the source code of the generated front end web site from now on.
 However, this only applies to the front end and explicitly not to the back end, which as the graphical user interface of the CMS is indisputably protected by the LGPL.
-To remove copyright notices in the back end or in the PHP files of Contao, you still need a commercial license.
+Removing copyright notices in the back end or in the PHP files of Contao is still not allowed.